-At Hassenfeld Children's Hospital of New York at NYU Langone, doctors prescribe medications, vaccines, and use other strategies to reduce the risk of infections, increase levels of normal hemoglobin, and relieve pain in children with sickle cell disease.
+At Hassenfeld Children’s Hospital at NYU Langone, doctors prescribe medications, vaccines, and use other strategies to reduce the risk of infections, increase levels of normal hemoglobin, and relieve pain in children with sickle cell disease.
 Some medications can also improve quality of life for children with sickle cell disease.

 Our doctors prescribe antibiotics and immunizations for children with sickle cell disease to prevent infections that can result in a serious complication known as sepsis.
 This is a life-threatening blood infection that causes a dangerous drop in blood pressure.